kubernetes/kubernetes/docs/design/indexed-job.md

 - StatefulSet is for ones to tens of instances.
 Indexed job should work with tens of thousands of instances.
-- When you have few instances, you may want to given them pet names.
-When you have many instances, you that many instances, integer indexes make more sense.
+- When you have few instances, you may want to give them names.
+When you have many instances, integer indexes make more sense.
 - When you have thousands of instances, storing the work-list in the JobSpec is verbose.
 For StatefulSet, this is less of a problem.
 - StatefulSets (apparently) need to differ in more fields than indexed Jobs.